Overview

 Termination Criteria

-The grant is terminated once the student has no longer achieved a minimum 2.00 GPA while participating in the program or when the student has met the high school graduation requirements.
+The Dual Enrollment Grant is terminated once a student has no longer achieved a minimum 2.0 GPA at the institution type in which the student is enrolled or when the student has met the high school graduation requirements.